jertittle/nuWaaaves/README.md

 https://www.patreon.com/andrei_jay

-Did not fuck with the code aside from removing syphon so everything is a little chunky.
+Did not fuck with the code too much aside from removing syphon, so everything is a little chunky.
+I did get basic presets implimented. it's in the Gui side if you want to take a look.
 Going to progressively move into the newer code.